webpchecker

 “I am standing for anyone who has struggled with a self-esteem issue like me, because all bodies are valuable,” her sign read.
 “To support self-acceptance, draw a heart on my body.”

-By the end of the display she was covered in marker, having been drawn on by young and old, men and women.
-Visit Amy Pence-Brown to watch the video.
+By the end of her social experiment she was covered in marker, having been drawn on by young and old, men and women.
+You can watch the video here.

 Three years later over 200 million people have viewed this stand for radical body liberation making it one of the most viral videos of all time.